cdapio/cdap/cdap-docs/developers-manual/source/getting-started/dev-env.rst

    1. Select ``Run > Edit`` Configurations...
    #.
 Add a new "Application" run configuration.
    #.
 Set "Main class" to be ``co.cask.cdap.StandaloneMain``.
    #.
-Set "VM options" to ``-Xmx1024m`` (for in-memory MapReduce jobs).
+Set "VM options" to ``-Xmx1024m -XX:MaxPermSize=128m`` (for in-memory MapReduce jobs).
    #.
 Click "OK".
    #.
 You can now use this run configuration to start an instance of CDAP Standalone.

 This will allow you to start CDAP and access it from either the command line (:ref:`CLI <cli>`) or through the :ref:`HTTP RESTful API <http-restful-api>`.
+To start the CLI, you can either start it from a shell using the ``cdap`` script or run the ``CLIMain`` class from the IDE.

 If you want to run and develop the UI, you will need to follow additional instructions in the |ui-read-me|.